get-fire/getfire-pub/README.md

 SSL is required.

+Contact GetFire (GetFire.net/contact or getfire.net@gmail.com) to confirm your URL.

 ---

-Contact GetFire (getfire.net@gmail.com) to confirm your URL, for comments or opportunities.

 ©2012-2021 GetFire.net All rights reserved.